neptulon/neptulon/README.md

 * Uses very basic `header[payload-size]+payload` protocol with optional JSON-RPC package.
 * Other platform clients are all < ~200 lines of code, thanks to simple protocol.
 * Big bet on Go's future and big dependency on Go runtime and std lib.

+**Go net/rpc**:
+* Not bidirectional so not evaluated.
+Can possibly be made bidirectional with custom codec but adds bloat.

 **Koding Kite (Go)**:
 * Large codebase with extra features.